AxonC/university-sdi-project/documentation/trekstar-documentation.md

 ![Visual representation of a project being discovered from a search query](images/user-guide/view-mode/project-search-term.png)

-As you can see in Figure 8, there are more options avaliable to you, these are the options associated with [View Mode](#using-view-mode), therefore you can find more information by reading the [View Mode](#using-view-mode) section of this user guide.
+As you can see in Figure 8, there are more options available to you, these are the options associated with [View Mode](#using-view-mode), therefore you can find more information by reading the [View Mode](#using-view-mode) section of this user guide.

 \newpage